 For me, there are just three things I need to know before any science elicitation activity.

 Meeting Purpose: Why is the meeting being held?
 Why should people give their highly valued time just to come to another meeting?
-The purpose of the meeting must appear to all participants.
+The purpose of the science facilitation workshop must be clear for all participants.
 A single workshop should have one and only one purpose and be shared with all beforehand.
 If you find your meeting has multiple purposes, then ask if your purposes are actually activities or outcomes.
 If you do have multiple purposes for your meeting, I recommend dividing it up into distinct meetings and consider the participant list for each.

 Meeting Outcome: At the end of the meeting, what is the desired result?
 Do you want to have collected unsolicited feedback on some scientific model?
 Are you looking for agreement on some scientific process?
 Are you reviewing some specific content?
-Depending on the time you have a single meeting or workshop can deliver many outcomes across many subjects aligned to the purpose of the meeting.
+In a single workshop you may explore many outcomes, so long as they are all related to the purpose.

 Participant Outcome: Each person should walk away from the meeting with a feeling of worthwhile.
 The outcome that participants will achieve is the major hook as why they should be willing to come along.
 This satisfies the universal what’s in it for me question.
 To achieve a individually valued outcome is the reason people will turn up.

 With these three things in hand, the important task of workshop planning becomes relatively straightforward.
 The meeting purpose will identify who are the appropriate participants and the meeting and participant outcomes will inform which facilitation techniques will be best.
-All of this goes into the all important workshop plan which is used to ensure the desired outcomes are achieved within the time available.
+The workshop plan is fundamental for ensuing that you achieve the desired outcomes are achieved within the time available.

 Elicitation is art, not science